Ever wanted to execute a piece of code only if some condition is true? Ever desired of executing a piece of code over and over again, automatically?

 "You're not a male programmer.".

-Once you start coding pratical-level programs, you'll notice that when an
+Once you start coding practical-level programs, you'll notice that when an

 if statement is used, an